Left of his field

 Boer maintains that Marx's famous quote about religion being the "opium of the people" has been largely misinterpreted, given that, when Marx used the phrase, opium was as valued for its medicinal qualities as it was denounced for its addictive potential.

-"The Christian communist tradition is what really interests me and keeps me involved with religion," he says, "I am fascinated by the radical, revolutionary dimension of Christianity."
+"The Christian communist tradition is what really interests me and keeps me involved with religion," he said, "I am fascinated by the radical, revolutionary dimension of Christianity."